ChinmayMhatre/Alegria-workshop-Git-and-GitHub/README.md

-# Alegria workshop- of Git and GitHub
+# Alegria workshop of Git and GitHub

 ## Follow these steps: